vamsiramakrishnan/TrafficSignRecognition/README.md

   * The signs set consist of a few kinds of challenges for the classifier Color changed Turn Left ahead
   * **Multi Sign**
-        No vehicles ahead with a sign that has some writing below but the writing isn't a part of the 43 classes Elderly Crossing sign that looks similar to Children crossing but is not in the GTSRB A Slightly Rotated General Caution Sign
+    * No vehicles ahead with a sign that has some writing below but the writing isn't a part of the 43 classes
+    * Elderly Crossing sign that looks similar to Children crossing but is not in the GTSRB
+    * A Slightly Rotated General Caution Sign
-    A Slippery Road and Snow Caution Sign in the same picture A simple Children Crossing Sign etc.
+    * A Slippery Road and Snow Caution Sign in the same picture
+    * A simple Children Crossing Sign etc.

-    The Softmax probabilities are normalized .
+* The Softmax probabilities are normalized .
 I.e The logistic regression output from the classifier is activated with a softmax function that ouputs a set of probabilities.
 These are normalized and plotted (0-1)

-    The top 5 guesses are plotted in the neighbouring bar chart and it is for readability and is not normalized.
+* The top 5 guesses are plotted in the neighbouring bar chart and it is for readability and is not normalized.

+# Observations
+* **Key Strengths**
+  * Since the challenge to classify image is not so high our model even predicts the images that are not a part of the GTSRB quite intuitively .
+For Example - Elderly Crossing Looks a lot like children's crossing and the model does a good job predicting it.
+  * Color invariance is quite well established , the prediction of turn left ahead works well.

+* **Areas of improvement**
+* For images that aren't 32x32x3 the resize method's order determines how accurate the prediction is . ( Cubic Spline, BiLinear, etc.)
+* The resize method has the tendency to destroy the aspect ratios in the image that causes deterioration in the performance of the model.